-Working with articles 7bc Assignment: Divide the articles among you in the group.
-You have to read different articles all of you, ONE article each.Copy the link to your article into: lingro.com and you will get an interactive dictionary to your article (English > Swedish).
-US Map / USA Map / United States Map - Maps and Information about the United States America's initial Stone Age inhabitants arrived here by traversing the Bering Strait.
+US Map / USA Map / United States Map - Maps and Information about the United States Early Beginnings America's initial Stone Age inhabitants arrived here by traversing the Bering Strait.
 During the following centuries, a wide variety of Indian cultures developed and prospered across the land.
-After Columbus made his initial voyage to this New World, word of its potential riches spread across Europe, and explorers and settlers by the thousands soon stepped ashore along the Atlantic Ocean coastline.
+After Columbus made his initial voyage to this New World, word of its potential riches spread across Europe, and colonizers and settlers by the thousands soon stepped ashore along the Atlantic Ocean coastline.
 In 1620, the Pilgrims arrived on the Mayflower, landing in what is modern-day Massachusetts; their settlement named Plymouth survived, and the story of a new nation was subsequently born.
-One century later Britain's upstart colonies broke from England and declared their new-found independence during the Revolutionary War.